abelikoff/classify_bills/README.md

 Once installed, `classify_bills` should be available in your path.

-When using the saource code directly or from GitHub, use `run_classify_bills` shell driver that will invoke the Python code properly.
+When using the source code directly or from GitHub, use `run_classify_bills` shell driver that will invoke the Python code properly.